 We walked left out of the main entrance of the palace, followed the wall round and along the riverfront to Wat Pho, the reclining Buddha.

-100 Baht entrance fee and one hundred percent worth seeing.
+It cost 100 Baht for the entrance fee and was one hundred percent worth seeing.

 1.30pm:

-We ate lunch opposite the Wat Pho in a restaurant with outdoor seating.
+We ate lunch opposite Wat Pho in a restaurant with outdoor seating.

 I can't recall the name of the restaurant, but if you come out the way you went in, turn left, walk straight to the corner, turn left and walk 20 yards and cross the road, you won't miss it.